Get

 Some breeds are literally born to swim.1 For instance, Labrador Retrievers were bred to retrieve waterfowls for hunters.
 Newfoundlands were trained for water rescue, while Portuguese Water Dogs helped fisherfolk by herding fish into fishing nets, retrieving equipment lost in the water, and couriers between boats.

 As for Pugs?
 Not so much.
-Technically, Pugs can swim and paddle if they’re forced to.
+Technically, Pugs can swim and paddle if they have to.
 Unfortunately, they won’t last long in the water before needing to be rescued.
+Due to being flat-faced dogs and at a higher risk of brachycephalic obstructive airway syndrome (BOAS), Pugs often suffer from respiratory difficulties and reduced exercise tolerance, which can further hinder their ability to swim safely.

 Why Pugs Aren’t Strong Swimmers